A Stochastic Alternating Balance $k$-Means Algorithm for Fair Clustering: Numerical experiments

 \subsection{Numerical results}

-\paragraph{Trade-offs for synthetic datasets} We randomly generated four synthetic datasets from Gaussian distributions, and their demographic compositions are given in Figure~\ref{syn_demo_dist} of Appendix~\ref{more_synDS}.
+\paragraph{Trade-offs for synthetic datasets} We randomly generated four synthetic datasets from Gaussian distributions, and their demographic compositions are given in Figure~\ref{syn_demo_dist} of Appendix~\ref{more_synDS_results}.
 Each synthetic dataset has $400$ data points in the $\mathbb{R}^2$ space and two demographic groups ($J = 2$) marked by black/circle and purple/triangle.

-Using the list update mechanism (described by Algorithm~\ref{alg:PF_SAfairKM} in Appendix~\ref{app_PF_SAfairKM}), we are able to obtain a well-spread Pareto front with comparable quality for each of the synthetic datasets.
+Using the list update mechanism (described by Algorithm~\ref{alg:PF_SAfairKM}), we are able to obtain a well-spread Pareto front with comparable quality for each of the synthetic datasets.
 Recall that we are minimizing the clustering cost and maximizing the clustering balance.
 The closer the Pareto front is to the upper left corner, the higher its quality.
 In particular, Figure~\ref{realDs_pf} (a) gives the approximated Pareto front for the Syn\_unequal\_ds2 dataset with $K = 2$, which confirms the natural conflict between the clustering cost and the clustering balance.
 One can see that the VfairKM algorithm is not able to output any trade-off information as it always finds the fairest solution regardless of the value of $\mu$.
-Due to the special composition of this dataset, the Pareto front generated by SAfairKM is disconnected (the point at the right upper corner is both VfairKM and SAfairKM).
-More results are given in Appendix~\ref{more_synDS}.
+Due to the special composition of this dataset, the Pareto front generated by SAfairKM is disconnected (the point around $(1.25, 0.35)$ is both VfairKM and SAfairKM).
+Results for the other three synthetic datasets are given by Figures~\ref{synDs1_equal}-\ref{synDs2_unequal} in Appendix~\ref{more_synDS_results}.
+For all the synthetic datasets, the left end point on the Pareto front given by SAfairKM is consistent with the solution of VanillaKM.
+On the right end of the Pareto fronts, the fair solution given by FairAssign is dominated by the fairest solution identified by our approach.

 \paragraph{Trade-offs for real datasets} Two real datasets \textit{Adult}~\cite{RKohavi_1996} and \textit{Bank}~\cite{SMoro_PCortez_PRita_2014} are taken from the UCI machine learning repository~\cite{DDua_and_CGraff_2017}.
 The \textit{Adult} dataset contains $32,561$ samples.
 Each instance is characterized by $12$ nonsensitive features (including age, education, hours-per-week, capital-gain, and capital-loss, etc.).
 For the clustering purpose, only five numerical features among the $12$ features are kept.
 The demographic proportion of the \textit{Adult} dataset is $[0.67, 0.33]$ in terms of gender ($J = 2$), which corresponds to a dataset balance of $0.49$.
 The \textit{Bank} dataset contains $41,108$ data samples.
 Six nonsensitive numerical features (age, duration, number of contacts performed, consumer price index, number of employees, and daily indicator) are selected for the clustering task.
 Its demographic composition in terms of marital status ($J = 3$) is $[0.11, 0.28, 0.61]$, and hence the best clustering balance one can achieve is $0.185$.